Impact Projects

 Office Hours

 Virtual office sessions are available to provide technical assistance for the Impact Projects grant program.
-Arts Program Specialist Natalie Peeples will discuss your organization-specific grant application questions.
-Advanced registration is required to participate in the Zoom meeting.
-Hours are offered as follows:
+Join Arts Program Specialists Natalie Peeples and Charlie O’Malley as they discuss your organization-specific grant application questions.
+Prospective applicants are welcome to drop in during any session; registration is not required.
+The Impact Projects office hour schedule and links for each session are listed below:

 Program Timeline